gvwilson/sensibleadventures/booksters-apprentice.md

 Erileine noticed, dazed.
-Even without that, and the horns coiled on either side of its head where its ears should have been, and its hairlessness, and the complete lack of anything male or female between its legs, it still wouldn't have passed for human.
-It was too perfect.
+Even without that, and the horns coiled on either side of its head where its ears should have been, and its hairlessness, and the complete lack of anything male or female between its legs, it was still too perfect to pass for human.

 "*Aya!
 Aya!
 Aya!*" the Hett shouted.
 "It is done!
 It is done!
 It is done!"